Understanding Tonsil Stones: Causes, Symptoms, and Treatment Options

 Causes of Tonsil Stones

 Tonsil stones form when debris, such as food particles, dead cells, and bacteria, accumulate in the tonsil crypts.
 Over time, this debris can harden and calcify, leading to the formation of stones.
-Factors that may contribute to the development of tonsil stones include:
+Several factors may contribute to the development of tonsil stones, including:

 Poor oral hygiene